shukkiproject/MEAN-APP/README.md

 # MeanApp (Class Work Pizzeria)

+## Technology used

+MongoDB, ExpressJS, Angular4, NodeJs.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

-## Technology used
+## Advancement

-MongoDB, ExpressJS, Angular4, NodeJs
+Pizza's CRUD functions are finished.

+Order Pizza page is a dynamic form that one could add thousands of pizza if they want!
+Total price is calculated simultaneously.

 ## remarks

-Order Pizza page is a quick set up to test the dynamic form.
+This project will not be continued, sorry!

 ## Development server